|Obert Chaurura Gutu|

 |Organization||Gutu and Chikowore Legal Practitioners|

 He contested in the 2018 elections for Member of Parliament for Harare East and lost to Tendai Biti.
-The position was previously held by Terence Mukupe.
+The constituency was previously won by Terence Mukupe.
+He joined Zanu PF on 17 March 2021 and was welcomed by the party's first secretary and Zimbabwe President Emmerson Mnangagwa at State House.

 Gutu did his primary education at Gutu Mission then Gutu Primary School before proceeding to Fletcher High School for his advanced level studies.
 He was given a government scholarship to study at the University of Zimbabwe's Faculty of Law after being the high school's top student.
 He holds Bachelors of Law Honours Degree from the University of Zimbabwe.
 In March 1986, he was granted study leave by the Ministry Justice, Legal and Parliamentary Affairs to go and pursue a post-graduate law degree, i.e. LL.B at the University of Zimbabwe.
 He completed the LL.B degree programme at the end of 1986.
 Gutu completed a Master of Philosophy degree with the University of Zimbabwe and his thesis topic was: Rule of law in post-independent Zimbabwe between the period 1980 – 2002: the implications of the observance and non-observance of the rule of law in the development of constitutional law.